syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Viewport

-Adjusting HTML content size in PDF is possible by using the [ViewPortSize](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.Base~Syncfusion.HtmlConverter.BlinkConverterSettings~ViewPortSize.html) property of Blink HTML converter.
+Adjusting the HTML content size in PDF is possible by using the [ViewPortSize](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.Base~Syncfusion.HtmlConverter.BlinkConverterSettings~ViewPortSize.html) property of Blink HTML converter.
 Refer to the following code snippet to adjust Blink viewport.

 {% tabs %}